sagemath/trac_to_gh/Issue 694.md

 # Issue 694: SAGE's multivariate gcd sucks over QQ and/or ZZ

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/694

 Original creator: was